CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Syllabus.md

 * Create new spatial datasets using data creation methods integral to GIS
 * Identify and analyze key data sources in their field
 * Adapt course tutorials for use in their own classes
 * Develop data-driven urban humanities courses and assignments
+* Define spatially-driven research questions
+* Gain basic fluency in methodology design

 ### Materials
-* Laptop with qGIS 2.8 installed
+* Laptop with qGIS 2.14 installed
-* All course tutorials will be provided and available via [Github](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/tree/master/Tutorials)
 * A three button mouse
+* All course tutorials will be provided and available via [Github](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/tree/master/Tutorials)
+* A three button mouse (this is highly *highly* recommended)
 * Optional: a 16 GB flash drive to store course data + exercises

 ## Background on CSR